-Our Climate Resilient Community Comment Increasing heat It is considered there are no notable implications at the time of preparing this document.
-Changing rainfall patterns, drought conditions, and extreme meteorological conditions It is considered there are no notable implications at the time of preparing this document.
-Increased bushfire conditions and declining volunteer numbers It is considered there are no notable implications at the time of preparing this document.
-Increased social impacts It is considered there are no notable implications at the time of preparing this document.
-Reducing our emissions Comment Net Zero by 2025 It is considered there are no notable implications at the time of preparing this document.
+Our Climate Resilient Community Comment Increasing heat There are no impacts at the time of preparing this document.
+Changing rainfall patterns, drought conditions, and extreme meteorological conditions There are no impacts at the time of preparing this document.
+Increased bushfire conditions and declining volunteer numbers There are no impacts at the time of preparing this document.
+Increased social impacts There are no impacts at the time of preparing this document.
+Reducing our emissions Comment Net Zero by 2025 There are no impacts at the time of preparing this document.
+Energy Efficiency There are no impacts at the time of preparing this document.

-Energy Efficiency It is considered there are no notable implications at the time of preparing this document.
-Energy Storage It is considered there are no notable implications at the time of preparing this document.
-Renewable Energy It is considered there are no notable implications at the time of preparing this document.
-Community Renewable Energy It is considered there are no notable implications at the time of preparing this document.
-Conserving valuable potable water It is considered there are no notable implications at the time of preparing this document.
-Stormwater management It is considered there are no notable implications at the time of preparing this document.
-Adaptive and recycled water resources It is considered there are no notable implications at the time of preparing this document.
-Keeping our shire green, cool and resilient It is considered there are no notable implications at the time of preparing this document.
+F 6: There are no improved at the time of property while decreased Energy Storage There are no impacts at the time of preparing this document.
+Renewable Energy There are no impacts at the time of preparing this document.
+Community Renewable Energy There are no impacts at the time of preparing this document.
+Conserving valuable potable water There are no impacts at the time of preparing this document.
+Stormwater management There are no impacts at the time of preparing this document.
+Adaptive and recycled water resources There are no impacts at the time of preparing this document.
+Keeping our shire green, cool, and resilient There are no impacts at the time of preparing this document.
 Advocating for Change Comment Are we increasing resilience?
-It is considered there are no notable implications at the time of preparing this document.
+There are no impacts at the time of preparing this document.
 What is the impact?
-It is considered there are no notable implications at the time of preparing this document.
-Economic benefits It is considered there are no notable implications at the time of preparing this document.
-Protecting our natural environment Comment Deforestation It is considered there are no notable implications at the time of preparing this document.
-Rural green infrastructure It is considered there are no notable implications at the time of preparing this document.
+There are no impacts at the time of preparing this document.
+Economic benefits There are no impacts at the time of preparing this document.
+Protecting our natural environment Comment Deforestation There are no impacts at the time of preparing this document.
+Rural green infrastructure There are no impacts at the time of preparing this document.
+Increasing our urban canopy There are no impacts at the time of preparing this document.
+Rural roadsides There are no impacts at the time of preparing this document.
+Rivers and Wetlands There are no impacts at the time of preparing this document.
+Benefitting from our native forests There are no impacts at the time of preparing this document.
+Moving sustainably: Transport Comment Security of fuel supply There are no impacts at the time of preparing this document.
+Transition to new fuel economy There are no impacts at the time of preparing this document.

-Increasing our urban canopy It is considered there are no notable implications at the time of preparing this document.
-Rural roadsides It is considered there are no notable implications at the time of preparing this document.
-Rivers & Wetlands It is considered there are no notable implications at the time of preparing this document.
-Benefitting from our native forests It is considered there are no notable implications at the time of preparing this document.
-Moving sustainably: Transport Comment Security of fuel supply It is considered there are no notable implications at the time of preparing this document.
-Transition to new fuel economy It is considered there are no notable implications at the time of preparing this document.
-Enabling access to the outdoors It is considered there are no notable implications at the time of preparing this document.
-Alternative fuel sources It is considered there are no notable implications at the time of preparing this document.
+Enabling access to the outdoors There are no impacts at the time of preparing this document.
+Alternative fuel sources There are no impacts at the time of preparing this document.